-- A. Registration should be completed as soon as the registration period begins for a new quarter, so you won’t get closed out of a particular class you may want.
-You may go to online registration at http://cscc.edu.
+- A. Registration should be completed as soon as the registration period begins for a new semester, so you will not get closed out of a particular class you may want.
+You may go to online registration at http://www.cscc.edu.
 Also, you may register in person at the registrar’s office in Madison Hall.
-If you do not register by the deadline posted for that quarter, only a faculty member may sign you into that course, and there may be a $75 late registration fee applied.
+If you do not register by the deadline posted for that semester, only a faculty member may sign you into that course, and there may be a late registration fee applied.

 - Will my credits transfer to another institution?